 Palace of Versailles with ornate architecture and expansive gardens in France.

-• Gallery of Coaches: A showcase of 18th and 19th-century royal carriages, sedan chairs, and ceremonial sleighs.
+• The Gallery of Coaches: Discover an impressive collection from the 18th and 19th centuries including royal carriages, sedan chairs, and ceremonial sleighs.

-• Temporary Exhibitions: Rotating displays featuring art, historical artifacts, and themed exhibits on Versailles’ legacy.
+• Temporary Exhibitions: Enjoy rotating displays that feature art, historical artifacts, and exhibits themed around Versailles’ rich legacy.

 Hall of Mirrors, Versailles Palace, ornate chandeliers, gilded decor, arched mirrors, France.